thinkbeforecoding/PSCompletion/ReadMe.md

 http://thinkbeforecoding.com

-This PowerShell modules provides tool to create custom (and dynamic !) parameter completion.
+This PowerShell modules provides tools to create custom (and dynamic !) parameter completion.
 It's intended to make it easy to write and test.

 Installation